 So we’re going to discuss it.
 We’re going to talk about what makes someone a sneaker influencer, and if the term is overused.
 Here’s what I think.

-Dictionary.com’s definition of an influencer is as follows: The capacity or power of persons or things to be compelling force on or produce effects on the actions, behavior, opinions, etc., of others.
+Dictionary.com’s definition of an influencer is as follows: The capacity or power of persons or things to be a compelling force on or produce effects on the actions, behavior, opinions, etc., of others.

 By this logic, someone like Kanye West is an influencer.
 People model their sneaker choices (hell, sometimes their whole wardrobe) after him, and his word is revered in the sneaker community.
 People who’ve never rocked Adidas in their life were thirsting after everything from Y-3 Qasas to the Yeezy 750 Boost after they were given Kanye’s stamp of approval.
 If that’s not an influencer, I don’t know what is.